panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 #### Updating the state with a callback

-To calculate the new state based on the previous one, you can update the state with a callback:
+When the new state is calculated using the previous state, you can update the state with a callback:

 ```javascript
 const [state, setState] = useState(initialState);